amirhya/amir.github.io/_pages/about.md

 Biography
 =========
-Hi, everyone, I am Amir-Hossein Yazdani-Abyaneh!
-I have been a graduate student at University of Arizona's ECE departement since January 2019.
-Before that I graduated from Amirkabir University of Technology (Tehran Polytechnique) in 2018 with a BSc in Electrical and Electronics Engineering with a concentration on telecommunications.
+This is Amir-Hossein Yazdani-Abyaneh, a graduate ECE student at [the University of Arizona] (https://www.arizona.edu/), Tucson, AZ.
+I received my BSc in EE at Amirkabir University of Technology (Tehran Polytechic) at June 2018.

-My reserach interests are machine learning algorithms and protocols for spectrum sharing and homogeneious coexistence of heterogeneous technologies.
-I present a summary of my works in [Publications](https://amirhya.github.io/amir.github.io//publications/).
-However, since 2016, I have been self studying and keeping up with the emerging branches of deep learning specifically CNNs and DRL.
+My research interests are wireless communication systems/protocols, signal processing, and machine learning.
+You can download and view my published works in [Publications](https://amirhya.github.io/amir.github.io//publications/) tab.

-My current vision for  wireless connectivity is through  adaptability of PHY and MAC layers.
+#My current vision for  wireless connectivity is through  adaptability of PHY and MAC layers.
 To be able to cope with the dynamics within the wireless realm, be it from high channel variations due to mobility or the various new applications that require new technological designs and solutions.
 For that matter my purpose and goal is to study the effectiveneess of RL algorithms on such wirelss problems.

+  (see pictures of Abyaneh Village, Iran at the Gallery section)!

 <!--
 <div align="center">